tyjak/quickswitch-for-i3/README.rst

 numbered workspace.
 If used with ``-j/--journey``, it will send the currently selected container/window to a new empty workspace.

+Those who have configured i3 to display workspaces on specific monitors can use ``-E/--nextempty`` to go to the first empty workspace with a number higher than the workspace they are currently on.

 If you use this excessively, then your numbered workspaces might fragment a lot.
 You can fix this easily with ``-g``/``--degap``, which "defragments" your workspaces, without affecting their order (eg, [1,